fiddlythings/BikeCatalogFont/README.md

 ## Provenance & license

-Typeface *designs* are not subject to copyright (only the specific font software/binary is). **Bike Catalog** is an independent revival: new outline data traced from owned catalog scans of the historic Bike Nashbar / Bike Warehouse logotype, not extracted from any commercial font.
+**Bike Catalog** is an independent revival: New outlines traced from old Nashbar and Bike Warehouse catalogs and not extracted from any commercial font.
+Typeface *designs* are not subject to copyright (only the specific font software/binary is).
+That said, it is not my intent to tread on anyone else's art; my goal is simply to revive the now-defunct Nashbar aesthetic for rehabbing old gear.

 ---